sourcegraph/handbook/content/support/index.md

 More details about each team member in [our team READMEs](support-bios.md).

 ## We know that we are successful when we …
+At the team level and at a very high level, we always want the following to be true:

 * **Meet SLA (service level agreement) response 100% of the time.** Meeting SLA response requires a thoughtful first response that summarizes the troubleshooting the support engineer has already done, as well as next steps.
 A response of “we are on it” would not be sufficient for us to count as successfully meeting SLA.
 If we are staffed correctly and have reasonable SLAs, it should be possible to always meet our SLA response expectations.
 Performance available in [the Customer Support dashboard in Looker](https://sourcegraph.looker.com/dashboards-next/177).
 * **Meet SLA (service level agreement) resolution 95% of the time.** While it’s possible to always meet our SLA response expectations, we will need to allow ourselves reasonable grace with our target for SLA resolution.
 This grace accounts for using commercially reasonable efforts to provide a resolution or workaround.
 Performance available in [the Customer Support dashboard in Looker](https://sourcegraph.looker.com/dashboards-next/177).